Thursday, October 30, 2008

 Author: Luke

 Date: Dr. Craig Keener's date of the early 70's, for Acts alone, could be correct since it seems likely that there was a gap in time between the writing of the gospel of Luke and Acts.
+(1)

 Purpose: Acts 1:8

-What kind of book?: Historical narrative.
+What kind of book?: Ancient historical narrative.

-Reflection: In 1996, when I was still a young Christian, I was in a singles group at The Falls Church (Anglican) in Virginia.
-Rev. Bill Haley was our leader, and we were studying Acts.
-One day, I read the passage on the subway about where God gives Peter the vision of the animals on the sheet which He has made "clean."
-I did not get that whole thing.
-I remember praying on the subway, telling God that I did not understand.
 A few days later, I was listening to a Christian radio interview with Stan Telchin.
 (His book Betrayed is a classic.)
-Can you believe he talked about how that passage in Scripture had been one of the key passages that helped him to understand the purpose of the Messiah.
+Crazy enough, he talked about how that passage in Scripture had been one of the key passages which helped him to understand the purpose of the Messiah.
 I realized I needed to understand the Mosaic Law context, and even the personal Hebrew context, in order to understand the passage.

 Hunter Irvine